 Tips for Securing Your Load

 Tie It Down.
 Large or heavy items should be firmly secured with solid straps, rope, bungee cords, or netting.
 Tie large items directly to your vehicle.
 Small string is not adequate – tie down materials must be able to withstand the wind loads of 70 mph on the freeway.
-A lot of people are not aware that at 70 mph, that wind is providing about a 20-pound-per-square-foot push on those loads, which can dislodge those loads and push them right off your vehicle.
+When you are traveling at 60-70 miles per hour, the wind can exert hundreds of pounds of pressure per square foot on your load, pushing it right off your vehicle.
 Don’t use restraints if they are frayed, cut or damaged in any way.

 Cover It Up.
 For loose, lighter items such as tree clippings, a sturdy plastic or canvas tarp or netting can be used to keep items in place.
 Tie the tarp securely, or it might become road debris as well.